 Thin is in!
 Ride in a thinner pad to best utilize saddle fit.
 The tree of the saddle will “seat” in the gel, creating better contact between the saddle tree and your horse’s back to prevent preventing listing and rolling.

-Our Set Back pad offers a build up behind the wither to elevate the saddle tree off the scapula and provide better range of motion for horses more squarely made.
+Our Set Back pad offers a built up area behind the wither to elevate the saddle tree off the scapula and provide better range of motion for horses more squarely made.

 Whether you order felt or fleece is purely a matter of personal preference.
 Although the felt is generally much easier to clean, fleece does provide more grip (friction) for riders competing in contest classes, steer wrestling and roping.